The properties of the browser when first opened by a user can be modified in serveral ways.

-and also which view is displayed to the user.
-There are three characters
+In the ivserver.properties file 'view.settings=' controls the initial settings for icons and thumbnails and also which view is displayed to the user.
+There are three characters after the = sign which dictate these three settings.

 The first is the view to be displayed.
-This is entered as a number
+This is entered as a number with the following meanings:

 The next is the icon value.
 A capital 'I' means icons on, a small 'i' means icons off.